 Alliance Radiology is the imaging service provider for MetroWest MRI, and together we are taking every precaution to ensure patient and community safety in the wake of the COVID-19 pandemic.
 We will be providing updates here.

-Patients with scheduled exams: If you were not displaying symptoms at the time of scheduling your exam, but have since began to experience symptoms of COVID-19 (including a fever, cough, sore throat or shortness of breath/difficulty breathing), please do not come to our center.
-Call your referring provider on next steps in your care, and call (508) 872-7674 to speak with a Care Team member.
-If you are determined to be in an at-risk category, your referring or primary care providers will assist you with next steps in your care; we will work with you to reschedule your appointment appropriately.
+If you were not displaying symptoms at the time of scheduling or confirming your appointment, but have since begun to experience symptoms of COVID-19 (including a fever, new or changed cough, shortness of breath or difficulty breathing), have been exposed to or are caring for an individual who is positive for COVID-19, or have traveled recently to or from an area experiencing COVID-19 spread, please call us at (508) 872-7674 to speak with a Care Team member.
+If you are determined to be in an at-risk category, we will work with you to reschedule your appointment appropriately.
+In addition, call your referring provider to discuss next steps in your care.

 The COVID-19 pandemic across the U.S. continues to change rapidly.
 We are dedicated to keeping you informed.